 Chapter 4 Spatial Data in R

-This chapter is a brief demonstration of possible ways to process spatial data in R.
+This chapter is a brief demonstration of possible ways to process spatial data in R. This will help you to develop a strategy for selecting spatial data processing methods.

 4.1 Objectives (Spatial Data)

-• Learn the basics of terra classes and functions
+• Learn the basics of terra classes and functions for vector and raster data

 • Learn about some interfaces to NCSS spatial data sources